 4. Make a professional and academic oral presentation to a learned audience.

-The Department of Nutrition, Dietetics & Hospitality Management, a unit in the College of Human Sciences, offers graduate studies leading to a doctoral degree with an option in Hotel and Restaurant Management, HRMT.
+The Department of Nutrition, Dietetics & Hospitality Management, a unit in the College of Human Sciences, offers graduate studies leading to a doctoral degree in Hospitality Management, HOSP.
 The Doctor of Philosophy (PhD) program is offered to students interested in developing research skills beyond the Master's level and is focused on an academically oriented career.
 The PhD program places a strong emphasis on methodology and the scientific process and equips students with the skill set necessary to make significant contributions in the chosen research field.

 Program Goal 1: